 - 6829 Clinton Hwy, Powell, TN

-- I-75 exit 110 (Callahan Drive).
+- John's Barber Shop.
+I-75 exit 110 (Callahan Drive).
 Drive southwest about a mile, then right on US Hwy 25W/Hwy 9 (Clinton Hwy).
-The plane is at the top of a hill about a half-mile west, on the south side of the road.
+The plane is at the top of a hill about a half-mile north, on the southbound side of the road.

 - RA Rates: